-Six Months After Hurricane Sandy, Many Businesses Are Still Struggling to Recover
+Six Months After Hurricane Sandy, Many Businesses Are Still Struggling to Recover A look at how New York City businesses are getting back on their feet after the devastating impact of Hurricane Sandy.

 When Hurricane Sandy struck the East Coast last October, Erin Visalli was one of many small-business owners whose life was suddenly turned upside down.